 Shernell is an outstanding university citizen, deeply committed to students and the welfare of the campus community.
 She cares deeply about the climate and culture on campus and has been especially committed to our underrepresented communities, creating linkages and building bonds.
 She is creative in developing ideas for different approaches, and then follows through to implement them, always engaging students and encouraging them to take the lead.
 Shernell is a team player, committed to university goals and the best interests of the university.

 Mike Steidel (S 1978), Undergraduate Admission and Student Aid

 In his years as director/dean of Admission, Mike has personally been responsible for enrolling over 40,000 students to the university.
 Michael goes to great lengths to understand the needs of each program and to enroll students who will excel in those programs.
 A true believer in the idea that "you can’t lead from behind," Mike can regularly be seen down in the admission trenches.
 He always focuses on the areas with the “weakest” results, the places where more work is needed and on his constant quest for excellence.
 He sets the bar high with his superb work ethic and loyalty to our institutional advancement.

 This award honors staff members who are dedicated to guiding and assisting Carnegie Mellon students.
 They surpass the duties of their job description to meet students' needs, serving as role models who display a positive and professional image at all times.

-Suzie Laurich-McIntyre, Office of the Assistant Vice Provost for Graduate Education
+Suzie Laurich-McIntyre, Office of the Vice Provost for Education

 Innovative and Creative Contributions